List of 100 Bullets characters: Remi Rome (a.k.a. "The Saint")

-First appeared in issue #70 (and previously in Cole's flashback sequence in issue #10).
+Remi Rome first appeared in issue #70 (and previously in Cole's flashback sequence in issue #10).
 The seventh Minuteman was concealed by Graves himself, following the Atlantic City incident.
 Remi's life after being deactivated consisted of working as a meat packer and living at home with his mother and brother in Cleveland.
 Following his reawakening and an assault on some meat thieves, Remi rejoined Graves' fold.
-In his capacities as a Minuteman, Remi is shown to be remarkably sadistic, displaying cruel tendencies at times on the level of Lono, as when he volunteered to kill Mia Simone, and when executed the family (including young children) of Sigmar Rhone with Victor Ray.
+In his capacities as a Minuteman, Remi is shown to be remarkably sadistic, displaying cruel tendencies at times on the level of Lono, as when he volunteered to kill Mia Simone, and when he executed the family (including young children) of Sigmar Rhone with Victor Ray.

 There seemed to be some bitterness between Remi and Cole as they both went out of their way at times to insult one another.
 In Mexico, Remi was responsible for murdering Wylie Times when he ostensibly mistook Wylie's reaching for matches to be the drawing of a gun.
 The subsequent elimination of the Rhone faction culminated in the murder of Rhone's family and mistress (both of which Sigmar Rhone was forced to watch, helplessly, until his own elimination occurred).

 Remi lost both of his hands in an explosion during his second botched attempt to terminate Joan D'Arcy.
 Because of this career-ending injury and possibly due to some lingering guilt over Wylie's death, he jumped from the roof of the hospital he was admitted to, an act of suicide.
 Meanwhile, his brother Ronnie was being carted into the same hospital from an ambulance after an automobile accident.
 Prior to his suicide, Remi told Victor the incoming (and unknown to him as his brother) victim of the accident would be helpless for the rest of his life, but the hospital would still save him.
 Betting he'd never miss a target and assuming his mother (who had suffered a false heart attack days before his hospitalization) is dead, he says he'll see her soon and jumps as Ronnie opened his eyes just in time to see Remi descend.
-Although his impact not actually shown, Victor looks with surprise and utters a one syllable laugh.
+Although his impact is not actually shown, Victor looks with surprise and utters a one syllable laugh.

 Remi's couldn't-care-less attitude seems to have annoyed many people.
 His own brother, Ronnie, claimed to have hated him (even as he loved him), and Graves confronted Remi violently about his behaviors on at least one occasion.
-His immature behavior might be attributed to the fact that Remi was relatively young as a member of the Minutemen - likely the youngest member at the time of the group's dissolution in Atlantic City.
+His immature behavior might be attributed to the fact that Remi was relatively young as a member of the Minutemen, likely the youngest member at the time of the group's dissolution in Atlantic City.
 His tendency not to over-think orders and ruthlessness in executing missions made him Graves' workhorse, and a natural partner for the disciplined and experienced Victor Ray.

 Remi was reactivated in issue #73 after Agent Graves paid a homeless person to write "Croatoa" in the snow on Remi's car.